-Semi-trucks are not the best at saving fuel.
-We all know that, but how bad is it?
-Well, the typical semi-truck averages roughly 6 miles per gallon (mpg).
-This number will fluctuate depending upon the amount of freight a truck is carrying, the aerodynamics, whether it’s going uphill (sometimes getting 2mpg) or downhill (sometimes 20+mpg), etc. Believe it or not, the fuel savings have increased since the 1970s, but not by a significant margin.
-However, new development in technology and aerodynamics is enabling large fleets to make simple additions to their trucks, allowing them to save more fuel.
+Semi-trucks face significant challenges in achieving optimal fuel consumption.
+The typical semi averages roughly 6 miles per gallon (mpg).
+This number will fluctuate depending upon the amount of freight a truck is carrying, the aerodynamics, whether it’s going uphill (sometimes getting 2mpg) or downhill (sometimes 20+mpg), and various other factors affecting fuel efficiency.
+While fuel savings have improved since the 1970s, they haven’t increased by a significant margin.
+However, new developments in technology and advanced aerodynamic features are enabling large fleets to make simple additions to their trucks, allowing them to achieve substantial improvements in fuel consumption.

-There are four major areas that affect the aerodynamic drag of a semi:
+There are four major areas that significantly influence the drag coefficient and air flows around a semi:

-2. The gap between the trailer and the tractor
+- The gap between the trailer and tractor

-Naturally, the methods used to make semi trucks more aerodynamic will address these four areas.
+These critical areas determine how effectively a truck can reduce aerodynamic drag, and naturally, the methods used to make semi trucks more aerodynamic will specifically address these four zones of influence.

 Trailer Skirts

-Trailer skirts are placed underneath the trailer, between the trailer’s axles.
-This redirects the airflow and eliminates drag from the undercarriage.
-This helps save fuel by placing less strain on the drive train, making it more efficient at higher speeds.
+Aerodynamic features like trailer skirts are placed underneath the trailer, strategically positioned between the trailer’s axles.
+These essential components redirect air flows and help reduce aerodynamic drag from the undercarriage.
+This enhancement improves fuel efficiency by placing less strain on the drive train, making it significantly more efficient at higher speeds.
+The integration of these skirts represents one of the most cost-effective ways to improve overall fuel consumption.

 Some mud flaps are designed with aerodynamic benefits that reduce drag.
 Plus they make driving safer for others on the road since they catch debris that the wheels might kick up.